Alternatives to Roundup

 Roundup continues to be a popular herbicide.
 Roundup still generates big profits for Bayer despite studies showing that glyphosate increases the risk of certain cancers and other serious illnesses.

-The EPA is reviewing its stance on glyphosate as a human health concern and environmental contaminant.
+The EPA is currently reevaluating its stance on glyphosate as a human health concern and environmental contaminant.
 In the meantime, consumers remain confused about the negative health impacts of glyphosate, leading to more than 100,000 Roundup lawsuits against Bayer.

 Please seek the advice of a medical professional before making health care decisions.